2ndsleep/2ndsleep.github.io/_posts/learn/basics/azure_intro/explainers/2024-01-20-landing-zones.md

 The main way these configurations are made are through {% include reference.html item='policy' %}.
 Policies allow you to enforce settings that you want on your landing zones.
 Policies can be assigned to management groups, subscriptions, resource groups, or resources, but for the purposes of landing zones you'll only be interested in assigning them to management groups or subscriptions.

-This post has had a bunch of policy examples so far masquerading as "configurations," and these have been focused on configuring resources.
-But you can do other things, like limiting what resources can be deployed, restricting which regions you can deploy resources, and enforcing your resource [tag](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/tag-resources) management.
+This post so far has had a bunch of policy examples that I called "configurations," and these have been focused on configuring resources.
+But you can do other things, like limiting what resources can be deployed, restricting which regions you can deploy resources, and enforcing your resource {% include reference.html item="tags" anchor_text="tag" %} management.

-It's worth noting that policies aren't squarely in the security realm, but are often used to achieve security purposes.
+It's worth noting that policies aren't squarely in the security realm but are often used for security purposes.
 For example, a policy to ensure that every resource has a `CostCenter` tag isn't much of a security concern, but a policy to prevent RDP access form the internet to your Windows VMs sure is.
 So it depends on the individual policy as to whether it's a security measure.

 #### RBAC